Kikaider Reboot: Production

 At the end of Kamen Rider × Super Sentai × Space Sheriff: Super Hero Taisen Z (2013), a post-credits scene features the sound of a heartbeat and Kikaider is shown with the narrator stating that all the heroes that were featured in the movie "aren't the only superheroes of Earth".
 The 30th episode of Kamen Rider Gaim serves as a prequel to the events of the movie.

 Toei officially announced the film on January 30, 2014 in association with Kadokawa Daiei Studio.
 The screenplay reportedly took 2 years to complete.
 The first visual was unveiled on February 20, 2014.

 The film's theme song is a re-recording of the original "Go Go Kikaider" titled "Go Go Kikaider Reboot 2014" (ゴーゴー・キカイダー REBOOT2014, Gōgō Kikaidā Ribūto Nisenjūyon).

 Release

 The film was released nationwide in Japan on May 24, 2014.
 On October 10, 2014, Kikaider Reboot premiered in Honolulu, due to the popularity of the original Android Kikaider in the 1970s and to celebrate the 40th anniversary of Kikaider in Hawaii.

-Released on DVD in Hawaii by JN Productions/Generation Kikaida in 2014 and by PMP in Malaysia.
+It was released on Region 1 DVD in Hawaii by JN Productions/Generation Kikaida in 2014 and by PMP in Malaysia.